 - Strong emotions – worry, fear, shame and anger can be overwhelming for children.

-How to reduce your child’s tantrums
+How to make tantrums less likely

-How to handle tantrums
+How to handle tantrums when they happen

 Sometimes tantrums happen, no matter what you do to avoid them.
-Here are some ideas to handle tantrums when they happen:
+When a tantrum happens, the way to respond depends on your child’s age:

 Tantrums in preschoolers and early school-age children